Introduction: Why do we care about data modeling best practices

 Figure 2 - Role playing dimension with inactive relations

-Creating multiple Date Dimension views can be an easy but ugly solution: it requires a lot of maintenance and awareness.
+Creating multiple date-dimension views can be an easy but ugly solution: it requires a lot of maintenance and awareness.
 So, one option is to use an inactive relation (as shown in Figure 2) between the fact and the dimension for all other date columns than the active relation date column and then, make use of the userelationship() DAX function to create a measure on the other date columns.
-There might be a requirement to create several measures based on these other date columns, in that case we create calculation groups under which we can use this DAX function to automate the creation of these measures.
-If the requirement is also filter or slice the data based on different dates, then inactive relationships would not solve the problem and you would have to go to the following option.
+There might be a requirement to create several measures based on these other date columns, in that case, we create calculation groups under which we can use this DAX function to automate the creation of these measures.
+If the requirement is also to filter or slice the data based on different dates, then inactive relationships would not solve the problem and you would have to go to the following option.

 Figure 3 - Role playing dimension with duplicating via Power Query